expo/expo/packages/expo-updates/README.md

 #### `app/build.gradle`

-Add the following gradle buildscript.
+Add the following Gradle build script.
 This provides expo-updates with some important metadata about the update and assets that are embedded in your APK.

 ```diff
  apply from: "../../node_modules/react-native/react.gradle"